pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/gpus.md

 - Install the DGX system in a hosting environment with network access to your cluster.
 - Add the DGX to your K8s API server as a worker node with the proper node label.

-Now that the DGX is added to your API server (and labeled properly), you can then proceed to:
+Now that the DGX is added to your API server (and appropriately labeled), you can then proceed to:

 1. Enable the GPU worker node in the Kubernetes cluster by installing the following components: